Types of Vision Correction

 Contact lenses may be described as clear or tinted.
 Tints are used to make lenses more visible during handling, or for therapeutic or cosmetic reasons.
 Tints can enhance eye color, or change it altogether.

-Three categories of tinted contact lenses are available.
+Tinted contact lenses are available.

 Cosmetic enhancement tints are translucent and are designed to enhance your natural eye color.
 They are best for light-colored eyes (blues, greens, light hazel or grays).
 When wearing these tints, the color of your eye is a blend of the lens tint and your natural eye color and iris pattern.